pip-services/pip-services-docs/content/en/golang/commons/data/_index.md

 #### [ProjectionParams](projection_params)
-Defines projection parameters with list if fields to include into query results.
+Defines projection parameters with a list of the fields to include into query results.
 The parameters support two formats: dot format and nested format.
 The dot format is the standard way to define included fields and subfields using dot object notation: *"field1,field2.field21,field2.field22.field221"*